skyplane-project/skystore/README.md

 just test
 ```

-Before E2E test, if make changes to the server, then run
+Before E2E test, if make changes to the server's API, then run the following to re-generate the rust client code.
 ```
 cd store-server
 just generate-openapi